lfost42/grafana-notes/k8s/cka/itkiddie.md

 This is among the most highly recommended [Youtube playlist](https://www.youtube.com/playlist?list=PLkDZsCgo3Isr4NB5cmyqG7OZwYEx5XOjM) for CKA.

+These labs can be found in this [GitHub](https://github.com/CameronMetcalfe22/CKA-PREP)

 ### Lab Setup

 In your lab terminal, run the following to download lab files: